Jubilee Campaign Endowment Fund

-For centuries, churches have served as inspiring places of prayer, worship and reflection.
+For centuries, churches have inspired as places of prayer, worship and reflection.
 Within their walls people marry, are baptised, and say goodbye to departed loved ones.
 Churches are often the only public building that remains in a village.

 Churches have become important centres of artistic and social activity, and embrace local charities, support groups and children’s playschemes.
 Our churches offer an unparalleled resource for teaching about Christian faith, history, architecture and design.

 Please help us save the past for the future.

-Bike 'n Hike 2023 is on Saturday 9 September.
+Bike 'n Hike 2023 is on the second Saturday of September.
 There are lots of ways to get involved:

 - Get sponsored to visit churches on the day and raise funds.